Francis Xavier Pierz: Missionary

-In 1835, Pierz departed for the missions of the United States after years of being inspired by the published letters of the Slovenian missionary priest, and future Bishop, Father Frederic Baraga, who worked in present-day Upper Michigan and Wisconsin.
+In 1835, Pierz departed for the missions of the United States after years of being inspired by the published letters of the Slovenian missionary known as, "The Snowshoe Priest", and future Bishop of Marquette, Father Frederic Baraga, who worked in present-day Upper Peninsula of Michigan and Wisconsin.

+Following a particularly difficult and terrifying Atlantic Ocean crossing that he later versified in the poem Pesmi od svojega popotovanja, Fr.
 Pierz arrived in the Diocese of Detroit on September 16, where he presented his credentials to Bishop Frederick Rese.
-As Lake Superior had already frozen, Father Pierz was prevented from immediately joining Father Baraga in Wisconsin and was assigned to the Ottawa of L'Arbre Croche, in what is now Little Traverse Bay Reservation in Michigan.
-Pierz brought with him from Slovenia his 12-year-old nephew Joseph Notsch Jr. The boy would accompany him on his trips, assist in serving Mass, and when necessary do the cooking.
-In 1855, Notsch's parents and siblings emigrated and joined him in St. Joseph, Minnesota.
+As Lake Superior had already frozen over, Father Pierz was prevented from immediately joining Father Baraga in Wisconsin and was assigned to the Ottawa of L'Arbre Croche, in what is now Little Traverse Bay Reservation in Michigan.

+With the assistance of a Catholic Odawa Chief known as Sharp Knife, Fr.
+Pierz was very successful at making converts, even though the Ottawa dialect of the Ojibwe language was a terrible struggle for him to learn.

+One of Fr.
+Pierz's particularly devout converts was a 15-year old Odawa girl who took the Baptismal name of Marie and who died soon after entering the Church, but in whose sanctity Fr.
+Pierz firmly believed and upon whose intercession he later strongly relied.
+Fr.
+Pierz also composed a long work of narrative Slovenian poetry about Marie's life and death, which he titled Pesmi od ajdovske deklice ("The Song of the Indian Girl").

+Fr.
+Pierz later wrote of Marie, "Never did I know a more pious soul; never did I witness a more beautiful death than that of this pure young lady...
+Her blessed death accomplished much good in my mission, confirmed the faithful in piety, and brought about the conversion of many pagans.
+Henceforth, her parents lived very pious lives and zealously practiced their religion, but soon followed their daughter in death.
+Her father always wore the rosary around his neck, visited pagan lodges, spoke amid many tears of the mercies of God regarding his own conversion and of the life of his blessed daughter, who thrice was granted the happiness of a vision of her transfigured Savior, and brought to me a number of Indians eager to learn the Christian religion."

 In the summer of 1836, Bishop Rese transferred Pierz to the mission of Sault Ste.
 Marie, where Father Pierz fought to keep the struggling mission operating.
 He also sailed to other missions around the shores of Lake Superior, where he served Catholics among the Ottawa and Ojibwa, who spoke Algonquian languages.